garden-io/garden/docs/reference/config-files-reference.md

     #
     # Optional.
     providers:
-      - # The name of the provider plugin to configure.
+      - # The name of the provider plugin to use.
         #
         # Example: "local-kubernetes"
         #